elatov/elatov.github.io/_posts/2012-09-24-fixing-a-ghostedinconsistent-distributed-virtual-switch-by-migrating-to-a-standard-virtual-switch.md

 ### Create the necessary Port Groups

 1. Create the appropriate Port Groups on the Standard Virtual Switch
 Let say you had four types of networks: Mgmt (vlan 100), vMotion (vlan 101), NFS (vlan 102), and VM (103).
-So let&#8217;s create 4 different Port Groups with the appropriate VLAN Tags.
+So let's create 4 different Port Groups with the appropriate VLAN Tags.

 	~ # esxcfg-vswitch -A Mgmt vSwitch3